Rockets survive sloppy fourth quarter, beat Kings 113-104 - WHIZ News

 Harden made a 3-pointer then added a pair of late free throws.

+“We just got lax,” Harden said.
+“That’s just human nature.
+You get up 18, 20 points and you start doing things that you weren’t doing to gain the lead.
+It happens.”

-De’Aaron Fox had 31 points, nine rebounds and six assists for Sacramento.
+De’Aaron Fox tied his career-high of 31 points and had nine rebounds and six assists for Sacramento.
 Richaun Holmes added 12 points and 14 rebounds.
 The Kings have lost four straight.

+“We didn’t do the little things well enough tonight to win the game,” Sacramento coach Luke Walton said.

 Houston built a 16-point lead in the first quarter despite slow starts by Harden and Westbrook.
 The two took five shots total in the opening period and had nine points combined, while House and Capela handled the scoring load early.